 The Company's business will continue to unwind over the life of the mortgages issued as no further advances will be made.
-Cash is continuing to be collected.
+Cash is continuing to be collected

 The principal asset in the Company is a mortgage portfolio which is subject to an annual impairment review.
 The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit Risk" below).
-The Company's results are not impacted by changes in interest rates as the mortgage loans bear a zero rate of interest.
-No impairment provision was deemed necessary as at 31 December 2012 or 31 December 2011.
+However, these factors did not have any significant bearing on the Company's arrears levels (see note 17) and no impairment provision was deemed necessary as at 31 December 2012 or 31 December 2011.